 All the tools, materials and equipment are provided.
 After classes, instructors will be available to assist everyone in creating at least four effective fly patterns to take home.
 Camper tied or from our store room, we’ll insure that every camper always has a full fly box.

 What’s the difference between a 3 wt. and a 9 wt. rod?
 Is a soft action rod better than a fast one?
 Some fly lines sink and others float, why?
-What’s heavier a 5X or 3X tippet?
+What’s stronger a 5X or 3X tippet?
 Join us in June and find out.

 Do you think the fish will last forever?
-Discover how you can help keep fish in lakes and the rivers.
+Discover how you can help keep fish in our lakes and the rivers.

 How can I be safe when wearing waders or floating on a lake?
 What is the correct type and fit for a Life Vest?